emacs-eask/cli/docs/content/en/Getting-Started/Install-Eask.md

 ### 📦 Scoop (Windows)

 [Scoop](https://scoop.sh/) is a free and open source package manager for Windows.
-This will install the extended edition of Eask:
+This will install the Eask CLI:

 ```sh
 $ scoop bucket add emacs-eask/cli https://github.com/emacs-eask/packaging